The presence of many social groups and a variety of affiliations is a feature of life in Switzerland.

-The survey on diversity and coexistence in Switzerland aims to present an accurate picture of the issues raised by the coexistence of different groups currently living in the country.
-It allows monitoring of trends in society in several areas such as racism, xenophobia and discrimination.
+The survey aims to present an accurate picture of the issues raised by the coexistence of different groups currently living in the country.
+It allows monitoring of trends in society in several areas such as racism, discrimination and integration.
 It provides answers to the following questions:

 - Are migrants well-integrated?